NormandaleWells/graphics/README.md

 for defining a color by name
 using the [X11 color names](https://en.wikipedia.org/wiki/X11_color_names).

+# Possible additions
+It may be useful to have a `moveTo()` function that moves an object to an absolute location.

+It may be useful to have a `Vector` class representing the difference between two points, and have a version of `move()` that takes a vector.
+There would also be functions that add and subtract `Vector`s.
+This would **not** be drawable, and therefore would not derive from GraphicsObject.

 # Known issues
 If the mouse is moved while the button is pressed, `getMouse()` and `checkMouse()` return nothing.